Is Your Indoor Cat Bored?: 12 Ways to Prevent Boredom

 How to Avoid Having a Bored Cat

 The most important thing you can do to prevent boredom is to make sure your cat’s environment is stimulating.
 Nurture an environment full of activities – windows to look out, things to watch, places to climb, and safe toys to play with.
 Climbing posts, scratching posts, cat grass, windows perches, window beds, and a view of birds and squirrels are all great ways to enrich your cat’s life and prevent boredom.
 A stimulating environment is very important for a happy cat.

 Here are some tips to prevent cat boredom:

 - Provide Window Access.
 Create a window perch or window seat for your cat.
 It is important that they have a “view” and the ability to watch what is going on outside.
 This is a great way to create a stimulating environment.
 There are commercially available “window beds” that attach to your window frame.
 Another option is a cat tree placed near a window that allows for an outside view.

 - Give Them Something to Look At.
 Consider creating a stimulating view for your cat.
 A bird or squirrel feeder placed in view of a window is an easy way to do just that.
 Place a bed near the window so that your cat can see out.

 - Get a Scratching Post.
 Cats will use a cat scratching post for a variety of reasons.
 One is to help shed the outer layers of their nails.
 Another is to mark territory, not only visually, but through tiny scent glands at the bottoms of their paws.
 Even a declawed cat will use a cat scratching post.
 It’s an instinctive behavior that cats never lose and always enjoy.
-Make sure the scratching post is tall enough that they can really stretch to use.
+Make sure the scratching post is tall enough that they can really stretch to use it.
 Here are some tips for Choosing the Best Scratching Post.